google/highway/README.md

 ## Current status

 Supported targets: scalar, SSE4, AVX2, AVX-512, NEON (ARMv7 and v8), WASM SIMD.
-A port to RVV is in progress.
+Ports to RVV and SVE/SVE2 are in progress.

 Version 0.11 is considered stable enough to use in other projects, and is expected to remain backwards compatible unless serious issues are discovered